Kaliya-Network/DS-SM/README.md

-# 🧪 Data Science & Machine Learning Laboratory
+# 🧪 Data Science & Statistic Modelling Laboratory
 ### **Complete Collection of 10 Experiments (DS & ML Lab)**
 This repository contains all **10 experiments** performed as part of the **Data Science & Machine Learning Laboratory** course.
 Each experiment includes: